Flynn-Primrose/Zoonosim/Questions.md

   - Worker
   - Vet?
   - Inspector?
+- How many people work on a typical poultry farm?
 - How closely does each role work with the flocks?
   - How much time on a typical day would each role spend in close proximity with the flock?
 - What type of poultry flocks are there?